The Ultimate Chewy Brownies

 2. Brown the butter/make cocoa powder paste.

-4. Add the rest of the ingredients to the egg mixture.
+4. Add the remaining ingredients to the egg mixture.

 5. Pour batter into pan and add chocolate pieces.